Guide to Using Interactive Student Notebooks in ANY Classroom.

-I know you’ve probably heard how important notebooks are for Interactive Notebooks, and this is so true.
+You’ve probably heard how important notebooks are for Interactive Student Notebooks, and this is so true.
 I do beg you to listen to this next statement – If your students do not have a composition book like the one featured, have no fear, this can still work.
-I think when teachers get really worked up about certain rules, it stresses the students out.
-It’s a notebook for crying outloud.
-If it has paper, it will suffice.
-I have many students who use spiral bound notebooks, and they work just fine.
-It’s just important that you remember to remind them the importance of taking care of their work.
+When teachers get really worked up about certain rules, it stresses the students out.
+It’s an interactive student notebook for crying outloud.
+Basically, if it has paper, it will suffice.
+Students who use spiral bound interactive student notebooks, work just fine.
+Please remind them the importance of taking care of their work.
 Composition books just help secure the longevity of the notebook.
 Also, remind students using their composition books to never ever ever ever ever tear a page from it.
-It will disturb the binding, and ultimately make their notebook fall apart.
+In addition, it will disturb the binding, and ultimately make their notebook fall apart.
 True story.
 One more piece of advice – the first day of school I tell my students “HARD WORK PAYS OFF.”
-I pay one student $20.00 at the end of the year for the best INB.
+Plus, I pay one student $20.00 at the end of the year for the best INB.
 They love it.

 I think this one is pretty self explanatory.
 They need crayons – mmmk?